cloudhybrid/terraform-template/terraform/environments/project1/dev/comps/app/README.md

-# This is web layer directory, This dir will contain web components like :
+# This is app layer directory, This dir will contain app components like :
-- In a typical 3 tier application what ever is related to web layer will be mentioned here
+- In a typical 3 tier application what ever is related to app layer will be mentioned here
-- Mention web components accordingly
+- Mention app components accordingly